ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 fcm commit
 ```

-## Setup the configuration

-Configurations will require setup steps specific to the model and the user before running the configuration, e.g., choosing compute and storage projects for the experiment.
-Follow the instructions for your model in the Initial setup section on its Run a model page.

 ## Run the model configuration
+!!! warning
+    Before running a configuration, make sure to follow the initial setup for it (e.g., setting the correct compute project and storage resources).
+For details, follow the instructions relative to your specific model in the [Run a model](/models/run_a_model) page.

 To run the configuration, execute the following command from within the configuration directory: